 This is a great beach to sit and people-watch as diving and fishing boats, kayakers, and canoe paddlers head out to sea.
 Shore and throw-net fishermen frequent this harbor as well.
 It's not a particularly large harbor, so it retains a quaint sense of charm, unlike Nawiliwili Harbor or Port Allen.
 The bay is a nice, protected area for limited swimming, but with all the boat traffic kicking up sand and clouding the water, it's probably not good for snorkeling.
 Outside the breakwater, there is a decent surf spot.
 Amenities: showers; toilets; parking.
 Best For: solitude; swimming; sunrise.

 Few—except the public relations specialists at the Grand Hyatt Kauai Resort and Spa, which backs the beach—refer to this beach by anything other than its common name: Shipwreck Beach.
 Its Hawaiian name means "long beach."
 Both make sense.
 It is a long stretch of crescent-shape beach punctuated by cliffs on both ends, and, yes, a ship once wrecked here.
 With its onshore break, the waters off Shipwreck are best for body boarding and bodysurfing; however, the beach itself is plenty big for sunbathing, sand-castle building, Frisbee, and other beach-related fun.
-Fishers pole fish from shore and off the cliff and sometimes pick opihi (limpets) off the rocks lining the foot of the cliffs.
 The eastern edge of the beach is the start of an interpretive dune walk (complimentary) held by the hotel staff; check with the concierge for dates and times.
-Amenities: Parking, showers, toilets; food and drink.
+Amenities: parking, showers, toilets; food and drink.
 Best for: surfing; walking; sunrise

 Highway 560 on the North Shore literally dead-ends at this beach, which is also the trailhead for the famous Kalalau Trail and the site of an ancient heiau dedicated to hula.
 The beach is protected by a reef—except during high surf—creating a small sandy-bottom lagoon and making it a popular snorkeling destination.
 If there's a current, it's usually found on the western edge of the beach as the incoming tide ebbs back out to sea.
 Makana (a prominent peak also known as Bali Hai after the blockbuster musical South Pacific) is so artfully arranged that you'll want to capture the memory, so don't forget your camera.
 The popularity of this beach often makes parking difficult.
 Start extra early or, better yet, arrive at the end of the day, in time to witness otherworldly sunsets sidelighting Napali Coast.
 Amenities: lifeguards; parking; showers, toilets.
 Best For: swimming; snorkeling; sunset; walking.